citp/privacy-policy-historical/a/ab/abc/abc-directory.com.md

-> *The following text is extracted and transformed from the abc-directory.com privacy policy that was archived on 2010-06-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100622041508id_/http%3A//www.abc-directory.com/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the abc-directory.com privacy policy that was archived on 2010-12-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101227232534id_/http%3A//www.abc-directory.com/privacypolicy) for the most accurate reproduction.*

-# Privacy Policy : ABC Directory - Business Web Resources - Premium Website Directory
+# Privacy Policy : ABC Directory - Business Web Resources - Free Web Directory

 Privacy Policy